Atrial fibrillation (AFib) is an irregular heartbeat that can be dangerous

 you more prone to develop heart failure and other heart-related complications.

 Luckily, recent years have seen major advancements in treating AFib.

-Come hear top experts from the AFib Clinic at Boulder Heart describe a
+Hear top experts from the AFib Clinic at Boulder Heart describe a range

-range of innovative treatments for bringing your heart back to a normal
+of innovative treatments for bringing your heart back to a normal rhythm,

 Srini Iyengar, MD, BCH's structural heart program director and one of Colorado's

 Bryan Mahan, DO, one of a handful of heart surgeons in the state performing hybrid ablation,

 an advanced, minimally invasive procedure to treat atrial fibrillation

 Sameer Oza, MD, one of the most experienced cardiac electrophysiologists in the Denver-Boulder